-I am a postdoc in Dr. Lisa Giocomo’s lab at Stanford University studying how medial entorhinal cortex might act as an adaptable substrate to support spatial learning over days.
+I am a postdoc in Dr. Lisa Giocomo’s lab at Stanford University.
 I designed an electrode implantation technique that allows recording of hundreds of neurons simultaneously from multiple brain regions in freely moving mice.
 With this technique, I observed that neurons in the medial entorhinal cortex frequently represent remote sensory experiences during immobility.
-This phenomenon appears to support learning by retrieving information to evaluate options and strengthen contextual associations
+These representations are independent of both SWRs and other CA1 activity and reflect task-relevant associations between locations at pertinent times.
+This work, which was recently released as a preprint, suggests a novel role for MEC in encoding task-relevant spatial associations beyond the context of movement and SWRs.

 Previously, I completed my PhD at UCSF in the lab of Dr. Yadong Huang and co-mentored by Dr. Loren Frank.
-My thesis work measured hippocampal sharp-wave ripples as a biomarker for Alzheimer’s disease, as a readout for input drive as modulated by different interneuron subclasses, and as a marker for epileptiform activity in Alzheimer’s model mice (ongoing).
+My thesis work measured hippocampal sharp-wave ripples as a biomarker for Alzheimer’s disease and as a readout for input drive as modulated by different interneuron subclasses.

 Recent Updates